ShogunYash/OlympusPipeliner/README.md

 ### 9. Unsigned and signed int usage
 - The register can store negative values so it is signed
 - The register memory address is only non negative values as address is non negative so we have used unsigned to handle more range of values in the same amount of memory.

+### 10. Processing of Instructions cycle-by-cycle
+- By handling the instructions one cycle after another such as first updating the WB latches and functions of WB before moving on to MEM stage helps us in easy extension of non-forwarding to forwarding processor(only an extra 20 lines of code)
+-